InsaneMonster/USienaRL/README.rst

 *Included in package:*

 - Model, Agent, Environment, Experiment, Exploration Policy abstract classes with their interrelationships hidden inside the implementation
+- Customizable experiments in which, besides the default metrics, additional metrics can be used to validate or pass the experiment:
+    - Metrics of experiments are always related to rewards obtained (per-step or per-episode) and training episodes (usually the minimum the better)
 - Utility functions to run the same experiment in multiple equal iterations with automated folder setup and organization, registering the following metrics:
     - Average total reward (reward in one episode) over training, validation and test
     - Average scaled reward (reward per step) over training, validation and test